-Quadriceps exercises help reduce knee pain, keep muscles strong and flexible, and improve function after injury.
+Quadriceps exercises help reduce knee pain, keep muscles strong and flexible, and improve function after an injury.

 - Start slowly.
 These are beginning exercises.
 Ask your healthcare provider if you need to see a physical therapist for more advanced exercises.
 As you get stronger, you may be able to do more sets of each exercise or add weights.

 - Stop if you feel pain.
 It is normal to feel some discomfort at first, but you should not feel pain.
 Regular exercise will help decrease your discomfort over time.

 - Warm up before you do quadriceps exercises.
 Ride a stationary bike or walk for 5 or 10 minutes to warm your muscles.

 - Follow the exercise program recommended by your healthcare provider.
 He or she will tell you which exercises are best for your condition.
 He or she will also tell you how many repetitions to do and how often you should do the exercises.